 "Those places that you destroyed," The Prime Minister began, raising a finger.
 "They were markets, yes?"

 Nodding, Denny tipped a piece of ice into his mouth and chewed.
 "All markets, from every Wizarding foundation in the world.
 All business hubs, with banks.
 Banks run by creatures who have abandoned the failing government, having been oppressed by wizard-kind for centuries.
 With them, they took valuable resources, such as gold and specialized metals."
 He stopped and winked.
-"They're out of money, out of support, and out of time."
+"They're out of money, out of supplies, and out of time."

-"Brilliant maneuver," the President complimented, raising his glass.
+"Brilliant," the President complimented, raising his glass.

 "What if they go after our economy, Brooks?" the Minister countered tightly.
 "Have you thought of that?"